Damiel2/damiel2/README.md

 - 🔭 I’m currently working on my bachelors degree in Electrical and Computer Engineering
-- 🌱 I'm currently expanding my knowledge and skills in machine learning **- 👯 I’m looking to collaborate on ...
+- 🌱 I'm currently expanding my knowledge and skills in machine learning
+- 👯 I’m looking to collaborate on innovative projects as an electrical and computer engineer.
 - 📫 Gmail: zumberger.2@gmail.com
 - ⚡ Fun fact: Student at The Ohio State University